 INTRO TO WINTER MOUNTAINEERING OVERVIEW

 Begin the journey of mountaineering... our Intro to Winter Mountaineering Course is the perfect first step into the world of mountain climbing.

 This 3-day winter mountaineering course is for those wishing to learn the skills for mountaineering & winter backcountry travel while climbing a major Sierra peak in winter.
 While learning all the basic mountaineering skills, you will attempt Matterhorn Peak (12,300 ft) in the Eastern High Sierra Nevada.
 A great challenge for those looking to really get away from it all in the winter.
 We combine the challenge of winter backcountry travel with lots of training in the various aspects of mountaineering.

 This winter climbing course is conducted in the best alpine climbing training ground in California - The Sawtooth Ridge of the Eastern Sierra which mimics the iconic alpine terrain of the European Alps on a smaller scale.
-It provides great access in winter which allows us to offer a 3-day beginner mountaineering course that includes a summit attempt of a high Sierra peak in winter in only 3 days.
+It provides great access in winter which allows us to offer beginner mountaineering course that includes a summit attempt of a high Sierra peak in winter in only 3 days.

 Winter mountaineering training will cover all the basics of:

 This winter mountaineering course includes an attempt at a winter ascent of Matterhorn Peak, a worthy goal for beginner mountaineers.
 A winter climbing adventure for anyone interested in the winter backcountry as a foundation for more advanced mountaineering.
 Also a great starting point for those with long term goals of bigger peaks such as Denali.

 Learn the proper winter climbing techniques from mountain guides trained by the American Mountain Guides Association.
 Some guide services may claim "the best" guides, but can they back it up with outside training by the United State’s mountain guide training organization?
 All our technical guides have training by the AMGA.